The Greens SA do not believe in forcing people to continue to exist in painful or degrading conditions against their will.

-The Greens will:
+The Greens SA want:

-- Introduce and support legislation that will:
+The Greens SA will introduce and support legislation that will:

-- Allow a terminally ill adult to end their life with the help of an approved medical professional after being fully informed of the likely progress of the terminal illness, forms of practically available evidence-based treatment and the possible side-effects, benefits and outcomes;
+- Allow a terminally ill adult to end their life with the help of an approved medical professional after being fully informed of the likely progress of the terminal illness, forms of practically available evidence-based treatment and the possible side-effects, benefits and outcomes

-- Ensure that the applicant, by reason of pain or suffering associated with a terminal illness, truly wishes to end their life and has not been pressured into their decision by others, or has made the request as consequence of a mental disorder;
+- Ensure that the applicant, by reason of pain or suffering associated with a terminal illness, truly wishes to end their life and has not been pressured into their decision by others, or has made the request as consequence of a mental disorder

-- Support increases in funding and support for palliative care, including both local hospice and home-based care.
+- Support increases in funding and support for palliative care, including both local hospice and home-based care